necrolyss/weather-demo/README.md

 N.B!
 Unfortunatley, github does not allow to upload files > 25MB ; so I can send it privately by request, or can be built manually by running command mvn clean install

+API keys for testing are configured in application.properties file, and, because are free, have some reasonable useage limits.

 Functional requirements: implemeted fully

 Non functional requirements: